eyolfson/const-checker-artifact/README.md

 ## Running the Experiments

-Our paper contains 7 software projects, all of the code is in the `const-checker-experiments-0.1.0` directory within the home directory.
+Our paper contains 7 software projects.
+All of the code is in the `const-checker-experiments-0.1.0` directory under the home directory.
 Running an experiment for a software project requires 2 steps: 1) building the project, and 2) analyzing the project.